honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

 Batch Source Plugin
 ===================
-In order to implement a Batch Source (to be used with either the ETL Batch or Data Pipeline artifacts), you extend the ``BatchSource`` class.
+In order to implement a Batch Source (to be used with the *Data Pipeline* artifact), you extend the ``BatchSource`` class.
 You need to define the types of the KEY and VALUE that the Batch Source will receive and the type of object that the Batch Source will emit to the subsequent stage (which could be either a Transformation or a Batch Sink).
 After defining